Steven Kwan Preview, Player Props: Guardians vs. Twins

-Steven Kwan -- 1-for-5 with an RBI in his most recent game -- will be in action for the Cleveland Guardians against the Minnesota Twins, with Sonny Gray on the hill, on September 5 at 6:10 PM ET.
+Steven Kwan -- with a slugging percentage of .304 in his past 10 games (including no home runs) -- will be in action for the Cleveland Guardians against the Minnesota Twins, with Joe Ryan on the hill, on September 6 at 1:10 PM ET.

-In his previous appearance, he went 1-for-5 with an RBI against the Twins.
+He had a hitless performance in his most recent game (0-for-4) against the Twins.

 Steven Kwan Game Info & Props vs. the Twins